Mission of the Dietetic Internship Program

 The University of TN Dietetic Internship Program reserves the right to revise its curriculum policies or fees in response to changing conditions.

-The Dietetic Internship (DI) is a post-baccalaureate program currently place on probationary status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
+The Dietetic Internship (DI) is a post-baccalaureate program sanctioned by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
 Interns receive 1200 hours of supervised practice in clinical nutrition, food systems management and community nutrition with a concentration in nutrition therapy.

 Goals and Outcomes

 To prepare entry level dietitians in core competency areas with a specialization in nutrition therapy as a route to eligibility for credentialing.

 - Over a five-year period, 80% of first-time test takers will pass the registration examination.

 - At least 90% of all interns will complete the internship program requirements within 1.5 years.

 - Over a five-year period, at least 70% of interns who successfully complete the internship and seek employment in dietetics will be employed within three months of program completion.

 - In preceptor evaluations of core and nutrition therapy competencies, intern performance will be at or above average.